Valla77/Deployment-GetAround/README.md

 The objective of this specific initiative is to establish an online dashboard with the purpose of assisting GetAround in achieving the following:

--Assess the significance of the problem./n /
+* Assess the significance of the problem.
--Model the potential effects of introducing a minimum time interval between successive rentals of the same vehicle on the overall business dynamics.
+* Model the potential effects of introducing a minimum time interval between successive rentals of the same vehicle on the overall business dynamics.

 ## Results
 Video Presentation